avrilcoghlan/vibriowatch/docs/source/vibriogenomes.rst

 Together these 22 key papers have published 3254 *V. cholerae* genomes, of which 84% belonged to the current pandemic lineage (7PET lineage).
 All of these genome data has been useful to clinicians and epidemiologists to try and understand the spread of *V. cholerae* around the world and also to scientists and epidemiologists interested in *V. cholerae* genome evolution, for example, the spread of antibiotic resistance genes, and the presence or absence of virulence genes.

 Of course, these 22 key papers do not include all papers that have published *V. cholerae* genomes.
 In fact, if you look at the `NCBI database`_ or `ENA database`_, you will be able to find about 5700 *V. cholerae* genome assemblies.
-These will include some genomes that were published in papers that I have not listed here, but also some genomes that have not yet been published.
+These will include some genomes that were published in papers that we have not listed here, but also some genomes that have not yet been published.
 Furthermore, if you look in the ENA database, you will see about 14,500  *V. cholerae* sequence runs, which are unassembled reads for *V. cholerae* isolates.
 This reflects the fact that many researchers in the past have not assembled reads into assemblies but simply aligned the reads to the reference genome.

 Clearly, there is a huge amount of genomic data available for *V. cholerae*.
 Our goal in the VibrioWatch project is to make all this data available and useful for clinicians, epidemiologists and researchers studying *V. cholerae*.